nodejs/node/doc/api/process.markdown

 ## process.nextTick(callback)

+* `callback` {Function}

-On the next loop around the event loop call this callback.
+Once the current event loop turn runs to completion, call the callback function.

 This is *not* a simple alias to `setTimeout(fn, 0)`, it's much more efficient.
-It typically runs before any other I/O events fire, but there are some exceptions.
+It runs before any additional I/O events (including timers) fire in subsequent ticks of the event loop.

+    console.log('start');
     process.nextTick(function() {
       console.log('nextTick callback');
     });
+    console.log('scheduled');
+    // Output:
+    // start
+    // scheduled
+    // nextTick callback

 This is important in developing APIs where you want to give the user the chance to assign event handlers after an object has been constructed,